h0tk3y/geometry/README.md

 Playing around with Kotlin and computational geometry algorithms.

-Algorithms implemented at the moment:
+Algorithms implemented at the moment
 ---
 * Convex hull
   * Jarvis algorithm